wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CRM.md

 title: "Lab 4: CRM Integration"
 ---

-# 4.1 Salesfoce integration

 # Introduction

 ### Lab Objective

 The object of this lab excercise is to Install and Configure the WebexCC Salesforce Agent Desktop Application.

-### Pre-requisites

-1. Administrator/ Supervisor with Salesforce access​.
-2. Administrator/ Supervisor with WebexCC portal access​.
-3. New user (Agent) is already created​.
-4. Agent is able to login to agent desktop​.
-5. Agent should be part of a team​.
-6. Basic knowledge of JSON format​.
-7. Salesforce Custom Desktop Layout.
-8. Use any online [JSON validator](https://jsonlint.com/) to validate the file​.
-9. Lab 2 (IVR and Contact Routing) completed.

 # Table of Contents